Table of contents

 Monoaminooxidase (MAO) inhibitors

 MAO inhibitors work by blocking the monoamine oxidase enzymes.
-These enzymes cleave monoamines such as serotonin, norepinephrine and dopamine.
-This reduces their availability for signal transmission in the brain.
-The MAO inhibitors inhibit these enzymes, which increases the concentration of monoamines and thus of neurotransmitters.
+These enzymes cleave monoamines such as serotonin, norepinephrine, and dopamine, reducing their availability for signal transmission in the brain.
+The MAO inhibitors inhibit these enzymes, which increases the concentration of monoamines and, thus, of neurotransmitters.
 This enhances signal transmission between the nerve cells.

 In depressive emergencies (suicide risk), several studies confirmed a rapid antidepressant effect of ketamine.
 This is an antagonist at the glutamate NMDA receptor complex.
-Study results showed a significant improvement over a period of up to seven days when administered once.
-There are recommendations for low-dose prescription.
-Which in contrast to using as an anesthetic or dissociative, shows hardly any side effects.
+Study results showed a significant improvement for up to seven days when administered once.
+There are recommendations for low-dose prescription, which, in contrast to using as an anesthetic or dissociative, shows hardly any side effects.